20809228Environmental Economics

 Assessment Strategies

-by submitting a written paper assignment
+submitting a written paper assignment or presentation

-when you comment on other students' presentations during class discussion
+provide feedback on other students’ presentations

 Criteria

-you differentiate between objective and subjective analysis
+differentiate between objective and subjective analysis

-you defend a personal conclusion with both economic and ethical arguments
+defend a personal conclusion with both economic and ethical arguments